Useful Information when planning your trip

 - Driving Licence

-- Insurance (Inform your insurance company where and when you are travelling, some Countries may still
+- Insurance (Inform your insurance company where and when you are travelling) - PLEASE NOTE following

 - European accident statement form (available from your insurers)